Mathematical formulation of quantum mechanics: Results of measurement

 By spectral theory, we can associate a probability measure to the values of A in any state ψ.
 We can also show that the possible values of the observable A in any state must belong to the spectrum of A. The expectation value (in the sense of probability theory) of the observable A for the system in state represented by the unit vector ψ ∈ H is $\langle\psi|A|\psi\rangle$.
 If we represent the state ψ in the basis formed by the eigenvectors of A, then the square of the modulus of the component attached to a given eigenvector is the probability of observing its corresponding eigenvalue.

-When the physical quantity $\mathcal{A}$ is measured on a system in a normalized state $|\psi\rangle$, the probability of obtaining an eigenvalue (denoted $a_n$ for discrete spectra and $\alpha$ for continuous spectra) of the corresponding observable $A$ is given by the amplitude squared of the appropriate wave function (projection onto corresponding eigenvector).
+When the physical quantity $\mathcal{A}$ is measured on a system in a normalized state $|\psi\rangle$, the probability of obtaining an eigenvalue (denoted $a_n$ for discrete spectra and $\alpha$ for continuous spectra) of the corresponding observable $A$ is given by the amplitude squared of the appropriate wave function (projection onto corresponding eigenspace).